nonta1234/terraining-heightmap-generator/README.md

 > [!WARNING]
 > #### MapTiler API Key Requirement
-> - Since version 2, a MapTiler API key is mandatory.
+> - Since Ver.2, a MapTiler API key is mandatory.
 > - Optional Mapbox elevation data still requires a MapTiler API key.
+>
+> #### Migration to Ver.2
+> - First, please reset all settings using the reset button on the config tab.
+Keys and Tokens are not reset.

 <br>